Sharm el-Sheikh is a well-known tourist destination in Egypt, where the numbers of tourist have doubled in the last 3 years.

 TRANSPORT & TAXIS RISK : MEDIUM

 If you decide to drive in Sharm el-Sheikh, you should know that road travel can be dangerous, due to poor road conditions and reckless drivers.
 All taxis should be equipped with a meter and if taxi drivers claim that the meter is broken you should negotiate the price.
 Sexual harassment of women by taxi drivers is common.
-Buses are a most economical method of transport.
+Buses are the most economical method of transport.

 PICKPOCKETS RISK : HIGH